 Always keep handy reward items like single M&M, stickers, and bubbles.
 Anytime he hits a milestone, take him to stores to pick potty prizes such as his underwear and toys.
 You can also give him food prizes like pizza parties and ice cream.

 POTTY TRAINING TIPS FOR GIRLS

-Even though girls show readiness for potty training at an earlier age than boys, potty training for girls is no easier feat.
-The following potty training tips for girls show how to trump the natural resistance in girls to potty training.
+Even though girls show readiness for potty training at an earlier age than boys, potty training is not a easier thing.
+The following potty training tips for girls show how to trump the natural resistance to potty training.

 1. Get the timing right

 The first and most important of all potty training tips for boys and girls pertains to timing.
 You shouldn’t go pushing things through if your daughter does not show willingness and readiness to train.

 Take her shopping and let her choose her underwear and toys.
 You should also allow her to select the color of her potty and toilet paper.
 The idea is to make the training environment as colorful and attractive as possible.